bltnico/blinkpad/README.md

 ## Contributing

-Have an idea, edge case, or design tweak for Draft Note?
+Have an idea, edge case, or design tweak for Blinkpad?
 Open an issue, start a discussion, or ship a pull request—everything from copy polish to PiP enhancements is welcome.

 ## License